-AC: 02/01/1993 replaced AC: 04/30/2012
+AC: 02/01/1993 replaced AC: 04/30/2012 revised AC: 09/17/2018

 Procedures in Support of Fairfield University's Computer Systems Acceptable Use Policy

 These procedures have been designated to complement rather than supersede existing University procedures, guidelines, and policies relating to computer use by faculty, staff and students.
 For this reason, final authority for the resolution of complaints, including any penalties rests with the appropriate chief administrator.